 - There is an ownership opportunity for a Russian craft brand in this space.

-Setting up your own distillery complete with copper pot stills, hand-bottling, labelling et al. sounds great, but is costly, time-consuming and limits scalability.
+Setting up your own distillery complete with copper pot stills, hand-bottling, labeling et al. sounds great, but is costly, time-consuming and limits scalability.
 The solution is pretty obvious – you outsource it.
 You might be shocked to hear this, but about half of the five hundred or so gin brands available in the UK today are made by just a few companies.
 Such as Langley Distillery.

 Just because your product is outsourced, doesn’t mean it needs to be bad quality.
 In fact, it means the opposite as you can get the best most experienced master distillers in the world working for you.